 AFOSI accepts applications for civilian special agent positions from experienced law-enforcement personnel and from inexperienced college graduates looking for entry-level positions.

 Our VACANCIES list shows available positions.
 All entry level positions filled through Developmental or PALACE Acquire vacancy announcements will be filled at the GL-7 pay grade.
 These positions are attainable without law-enforcement experience, provided the applicant meets the minimum qualifications required for the 1811 series set forth by OPM.
-Successful candidates possess a college degree with a GPA of 2.95 or better.
+Successful candidates possess at least a bachelor's degree with a GPA of 2.95 or better.
 Additional consideration is given to those individuals who have degrees or experience in special skill areas: languages, forensic or computer sciences, accounting, finance and foreign area specialty.
 Anyone hired into a GS-12 or above position must have criminal investigations experience at the grade level identified in the specific vacancy announcement.

 Vacancy announcements are posted at the "VACANCIES" link above, when they are open.
 Applications received after the closing date will not be considered.
-There is often a vacancy announcement available to view but it might be after the closing date.
-This is intentional so prospective applicants (for future announcements) can see what documents are required when applying for a position.
-Please continue to check this site for vacancy announcements to learn more about the duties, location, retirement coverage, qualifications, and application procedures.
+If there is not currently a vacancy announcement posted, please continue to check this site for vacancy announcements to learn more about the duties, locations, qualifications, and application procedures.

 If there is an announcement posted, please pay particular attention to the section labeled "QUALIFICATIONS REQUIRED" because it explains the criteria an applicant must satisfy to qualify for the position.
 Applicants should ensure their resume explains their qualifications for the position.
 Also, almost all agent positions require employees to sign a worldwide mobility agreement.
 Employee duty location is based on the needs of the Air Force.
 Finally, anyone who has been convicted of a misdemeanor crime of domestic violence is automatically disqualified from being appointed to a position requiring the possession of a firearm or ammunition.